Charles Powlett, 3rd Duke of Bolton: Political career

 Powlett was home in time to stand successfully as Whig at a by-election for Lymington on 7 December 1705.
 In 1708, he was elected MP for Hampshire in a close contest.
 However, the church interest supported the Tories following the Sacheverell trial, and he was defeated there in 1710 and 1713.
 In 1714 he was appointed Gentleman of the bedchamber to the Prince of Wales.

 At the 1715 general election, Powlett was returned as MP for Carmarthenshire.
 In the same year he was appointed Governor of Milford Haven and Vice-Admiral of South Wales.
 He was also appointed Lord Lieutenant of Carmarthenshire and Glamorgan.
-He was created Lord Powlett of Basing on 12 April 1717 and had to give up his seat in the House of Commons.
+He was created Baron Powlett of Basing through a clerical error on 12 April 1717; it had been intended for Powlett to be summoned to the Lords through a writ of acceleration employing his father's junior title of Baron St John (of Basing).
+Regardless of the error, Powlett had to give up his seat in the House of Commons.
 He became Colonel of the Royal Horse Guards in 1717.

 In 1722 he succeeded to his father's estates and to the Dukedom of Bolton, making him one of the largest landowners in Hampshire and bringing control of some parliamentary seats; thus he became one of the principal electoral managers for the Whig government.
 He was appointed High Steward of Winchester, Warden of the New Forest and Lord Lieutenant of Hampshire and Dorset in the same year.
 He became a Privy Councillor on 1 June 1725 and was Lord Justice for the year 1725 to 1726.
 In 1726 he was appointed Commissioner for surveying lands for naval docks and Governor of the Isle of Wight.

 In 1733 Powlett voted against the government and was dismissed from all his posts.
 In 1739, he became a founding governor of the Foundling Hospital in London, an orphanage for abandoned children.
 He became captain of the gentlemen pensioners in 1740.
 He was reconciled to Walpole and in 1742 was re-appointed to nearly all his previous posts, but he lost them all again in 1746.